hexagontk/hexagon/port_http_server/README.md

 #### Servlet Web server

-There is an special server adapter for running inside Servlet Containers.
+There is a special server adapter for running inside Servlet Containers.
 To use it you should import the [Servlet HTTP Server Adapter][http_server_servlet] into your project.
 Check the [http_server_servlet] module for more information.

 [http_server_servlet]: /http_server_servlet